-Do I Want to Be a Microsoft Certified Application Developer?
+Should I Become a Microsoft Certified Solutions Developer?

 Step 1: Research Certifications and Choose a Certification Path

-The MCPD certification is intended for those with at least 2-3 years' experience in the creation, use and maintenance of Microsoft applications.
-MCPDs analyze and implement technical and business requirements by building and deploying solution architectures.
-Applicants must decide which product they want to become certified in and choose from different MCPD modules.
+Developers and other professionals looking to earn an MCSD certification must first decide which product or application they want to become certified in and choose from different MCSD modules.
 Some are designed for those working with Web-based applications, others are for Web-based client development and still others are for application development.

 - Become familiar with Microsoft products.
-Microsoft recommends that MCPD candidates have 2-3 years' experience working with the product in which they seek certification.
-Individuals may benefit by becoming familiar with various Microsoft technologies and choosing the product that they want to focus on early in the process.
+As these certifications focus on specific programs, individuals may benefit by becoming familiar with various Microsoft technologies and choosing the product that they want to focus on early in the process.

 Although there are no formal education prerequisites for certification, individuals preparing for certification exams can enroll in optional training courses provided by Microsoft.
 Courses are available for specific exams and focus on essential exam topics.
 Some universities and colleges also offer preparatory training for Microsoft certification exams.